MicrosoftDocs/Advertising-docs/BingAds/customer-billing-service/apibatchfault.md

 ---
-title: ApiBatchFault Data Object ms.service: bing-ads-customer-billing-service ms.topic: article
+title: ApiBatchFault Data Object - Customer Billing ms.service: bing-ads-customer-billing-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a fault object that operations return when web service-specific errors occur, such as when the request message contains incomplete or invalid data.
 ---
-# ApiBatchFault Data Object
+# ApiBatchFault Data Object - Customer Billing
 Defines a fault object that operations return when web service-specific errors occur, such as when the request message contains incomplete or invalid data.

 ## Syntax